MaJerle/lwcell/README.md

 - Supports `SIM800/SIM900 (2G)` and `SIM7000/SIM7020 (NB-Iot LTE)` modules

-## Examples and resources

-For examples, please check second repository, available at https://github.com/MaJerle/GSM_AT_Lib_res

 ## Documentation

 Full API documentation with description and examples is available and is regulary updated with the source changes